DARK WEB: John Titor, The Internet's Time Traveler

 I mean, he even shared advice on how to avoid becoming a casualty of the Civil War or the mad cow disease epidemic.

 One of his posts warned everyone not to eat meat that hadn't been handled according to certain specifications.
+And he advised everyone to learn how to purify their own drinking water.

 John also said that individuals would have a much better shot at surviving the Civil War if they knew how to use a gun and a first aid kit.

 He added that it would be better to know how to ride a bike than to know how to drive a car.
+That's because bikes can't run out of gas on a deserted highway or fail to start because of a bad battery.

 And he suggested that everyone should have a bag full of necessities ready at all times in case they need to flee in a hurry.

-because trusted allies can keep you safe and alive and make your life worth living.
+Most importantly, he encouraged people to build a network because trusted allies can keep you safe and alive and make your life worth living.

 And bear with me because I can't prove this actually happened, but it does seem like a possibility.